cognitionswitch/cognitionswitch.github.io/_posts/2020-03-07-prospect-theory.md

     B) A 100% chance you win $3000.

-Try to answer for yourself which option you would choose if you could select only one of these lottery.
+Try to answer for yourself which option you would choose if you could select only one of these lotteries.

 Imagine a second choice between two different lotteries: